-FILLY INSPECTIONS 2024 - Notes for Owners
+FILLY INSPECTIONS 2025 - Notes for Owners

 In line with the Rules of the British Connemara Pony Society, as updated at the EGM held in March 2007, a filly cannot be used to breed registered stock that are eligible for Classes 1 and 2 of the Stud Book until she has been inspected and passed into Class 1 or 2 of the Adult Section of the Stud Book by BCPS Inspectors.
 She must also pass a Veterinary Examination which will consist of the verification of the filly's markings/ microchip, her approximate height, which must be entered in the passport, and a check of her jaw.
 The Filly Inspection Veterinary Letter should be read by the owner, before being given to the examining veterinary surgeon prior to the veterinary inspection's taking place.

 NOTE: It is strongly advised that the veterinary inspection and approximate height measurement take place BEFORE the inspection; in exceptional circumstances, and at the discretion of the inspectors, the inspection may be performed before the veterinary inspection, but the passport will NOT be upgraded until the veterinary inspection has been completed and the height entered in the passport.
+Fillies presented for inspection MUST be registered with BCPS in the correct ownership, otherwise the inspection will not go ahead.